nus-cs2103-AY2324S1/tp/docs/UserGuide.md

       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphen
+* LAST_CONTACTED_TIME must contain both date and time and adhere to the dd.MM.yyyy HHmm format.
+  -  For instance, 1st October 2023, 10:00am will be written as 01.10.2023 1000.
 * STATUS, if included, must be one of { NIL, Prospective, Active, Inactive, Claimant, Renewal } or blank.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**